 - Time on Site shows how much time visitors spent on your website.
-This number is averaged, and some visitors might keep your site open in their browsers when they’re not actively exploring it, so this data has the potential to be misleading; however, it is worth noting.
+This number is averaged, so this data has the potential to be misleading; however, it is worth noting.

 You’ll find that the language referring to these elements of your website’s statistics varies, and sometimes it changes.
 Google seems to regularly update the terminology they use for the items on this list.
 For example, they now refer to visits as users.

 All of these statistics help you gain a basic understanding of your website’s performance.
 But knowing how many visitors are coming to your site might not be helpful in a true website performance assessment.
 To get a better perspective, you’ll need to dig deeper and ask some probing questions.

 Before you engage in any kind of website performance monitoring, your first step should be to identify your website’s primary purpose or goal.
 The purpose may very well be to attract as many visitors as possible, in which case the basic statistics could tell you almost everything you need to know.